 At the starting point on our photography journey, we all need some education.
 The best way to educate ourselves, in my opinion, is by getting inspiration from other photographers and their works.
 Oftentimes, you will discover different perspectives that might help you improve on your own.
 My choice of the Top 10 Photography Websites helps me a lot to do my photography.

 - The British Journal of Photography BJP: The British Journal of Photography has been an establishment in the UK for all photographers to follow.
 Their monthly magazine was the go-to place for me when I was studying photography, and it still is today.

 Founded in 1854, it still manages to stay ahead of the times.
 The website provides inspiration through series and bodies of work from all types of photographers. this website publishes new stories daily, reaching 200,000 visitors per month, and more than 3.8 million through our social channels.

 - PetaPixel: Petapixel is the news forecasting service of all things photographic.
 They let you know about reviews and what camera is good for specific field photography.
 The part I like the most, are the articles on what happens to photographers in the field.

-- 500PX: The 500px is the semi-professional social media platform for photographers.
+- 500PX: The 500px is a semi-professional social media platform for photographers.
 It was Founded by Oleg Gutsol and Evgeny Tchebotarev as an online photography community.
-It is the place where you to gain exposure, find good inspiration and connect with other photographers.
-You can search, heart and critique others’ work along with over 6 million photographs.
+It is the place where you gain exposure, find good inspiration, and connect with other photographers.
+You can search, heart, and critique others’ work along with over 6 million photographs.

 - iPhone Photography school: The iPhone photography school is the website for a niche photographer by capturing on their platform.
-Many people cant afford DSLR camera so it is the platform for iPhone user.
-This technique found for not only iPhone user but something for everyone.
+Many people cant afford DSLR camera so it is the platform for iPhone users.
+This technique found for not only iPhone users but something for everyone.